Aleksander-Sapieha/Pylib/README.md

 ## A pip-like package manager for c++

 ### Usage
+This will clone the selected package from git to your project folder:
 ```
   pylib install [package]
 ```
-This will clone the selected package from git to your project folder.
+This will return a list of all currently supported packages:
 ```
   pylib list
 ```
-This will return a list of all currently supported packages.

 ### Contributing
 1. Fork this repository